Offences Against the Person Act 1861: Explosives, etc.

 Sections 28, 29, 30, and 64 created a range of criminal offences supplementing the Explosive Substances Act 1883 and the Explosives Act 1875.
 These remain in force, although the Criminal Damage Act 1971 covers all aspects of the resulting damage to property and the Terrorism Act 2000 deals with possession for terrorist purposes.

 Section 28 replaces section 3 of the Arson Act 1846 (malicious injuries by fire).

 Section 29 replaces section 4 of the Arson Act 1846.

 Section 30 replaces the corresponding offence under section 6 of that Act; the other offences under that section being consolidated elsewhere.

 Section 31 – Setting spring guns with intent to inflict grievous bodily harm

 This section addresses the problem of those who wish to protect their property with hidden traps.

-This section replaces sections 1 to 4 of the 7 & 8 Geo 4 c 18 (1827) (An Act to prohibit the setting of spring guns, mantraps and other engines calculated to destroy human life or inflict grievous bodily harm).
+This section replaces sections 1 to 4 of 7 & 8 Geo.
+4. c.
+18 (1827) (An Act to prohibit the setting of spring guns, mantraps and other engines calculated to destroy human life or inflict grievous bodily harm).

 Causing danger on railways

 Sections 32 to 34 protect the railways from those who place obstructions on the line, throw stones at the passing trains, and generally endanger the passengers.

 Section 32 replaced the offence of attempting to endanger the safety of passengers under section 6 of the Prevention of Offences Act 1851; the other offence being consolidated elsewhere.

-Section 33 replaced section 7 of that Act.
+Section 33 replaced section 7 of that act.